mstocco/mariostoc.co/content/traininglog/20230416-challenge2023-10weeksout.md

 Although I was dry, I certainly needed to put on the gilet for the trip off the hill; it is still cooler than it should be.

-Solid ride and I am not feeling shattered like [Saturday](challenge2023-11weeksout?sat).
+Solid ride and I am feeling far more refreshed afterwards, unlike [last Saturday](challenge2023-11weeksout?sat).

 <!---->
 ## THURSDAY APR 20 ☁️